 Don’t advertise to those that already bought

 By matching cookies to email, you can better track if someone already converted into a customer.
-This makes for better exclusion and reducing even more unneeded advertising costs.
+This makes for better exclusion and reducing even more unneeded advertising costs, also decreasing costs for other remarketing campaigns, by setting “fresh” cookies before they expire and make exclusions on other devices.

 2. Email retargeting increases conversion